1178 Broadway -- Burlingame, California 94010

 Each wine manages to capture a certain point of finesse.
 In tasting through the line-up, I felt the wines were the work of a real perfectionist.

-Dirler-Cade wines are not terribly well-known in the United States, as their importer keeps a rather low profile.
+Dirler-Cade wines are not terribly well-known in the United States, as their old importer kept a low profile.

 Mr. & Mrs. Jean-Pierre Dirler